PaulHosek/MCM_classifier/scratch/MinCompSpin_SimulatedAnnealing/README.md

 `saa.exe n -i DATAFILE_NAME --max 4500 --stop 2250`

+By default, the program runs only the simulated annealing algorithm and starts from an independent partition.
+To run a single pass of the greedy merging algorithm before SA, use the `-g` flag.
+For example, the following would run both the GM and SA algorithms

+`saa.exe n -i DATAFILE_NAME -g`

+To run greedy merging only, use the `-s` flag together with the `-g` flag.
+Note that using only the `-s` flag will disable both algorithms and the program will just return the initial partition.

+`saa.exe n -i DATAFILE_NAME -g -s`

+Finally, to start from a random partition instead of the independent partition, use the `-r` flag.

+`saa.exe n -i DATAFILE_NAME -r`

 ## Output

 The best partition found is written to `./output/comms/DATAFILE_NAME_comms.dat`.
 The associated best log-evidence is written to `./output/stats/DATAFILE_NAME_stats.dat`.